ocean-data-factory-sweden/kso/README.md

 [![GPL License][license-shield]][license-url]

 ### KSO Information architecture
-The system processes underwater footage and its associatead metadata into biologically-meaningfull information.
-The format of the underwater media is standard (.mp4 or .png) and the associated metadata should be captured in three csv files (“movies”, “sites” and “species”) following  the [Darwin Core standards (DwC)](https://dwc.tdwg.org/simple/).
+The system processes underwater footage and its associatead metadata into biologically-meaningful information.
+The format of the underwater media is standardised (typically .mp4 or .jpg) and the associated metadata should be captured in three csv files (“movies”, “sites” and “species”) following  the [Darwin Core standards (DwC)](https://dwc.tdwg.org/simple/).
 ![koster_info_diag][high-level-overview]

 ## Module Overview
-This Object Detection module contains scripts and resources to train and evaluate object detection models.
+This module contains scripts and resources to train and evaluate machine learning models.

 ![object_detection_module][object_detection_module]

 The tutorials enable users to customise [Yolov5][YoloV5] models using Ultralytics.
-The repository contains both model-specific files (same structure as Ultralytics) as well as specific source files related to Koster pipelines (src folder) and utils (kso_utils).
+The repository contains both model-specific files (same structure as Ultralytics) as well as specific source files related to KSO pipelines (see 'src' folder) and utilities to facilitate common workflows (kso_utils).
 The notebooks rely on the [koster utility functions][koster_utils_repo].

-Users can run these tutorials via Google Colab (by clicking on the colab links in the table below), locally  or on SNIC.
+Users can run these tutorials via Google Colab (by clicking on the Colab links in the table below), locally or on SNIC.

 ### Tutorials
 | Name                                              | Description                                                                                 | Try it!  |